Top 11 Baby Massage Oils: Know What's Best For Your Baby

 Chamomile oil is an essential oil used widely for aromatherapy, as it is known to provide therapeutic benefits.
 The FDA has regarded chamomile as GRAS (generally recognized as safe).
 Though, it is possible that some reports of allergic reactions may be due to contamination of chamomile by “dog chamomile,” a highly allergenic plant of similar appearance (9).
 A research study conducted on infants showed that the topical application of chamomile oil had the potential to alleviate the infantile colic symptoms.

-8. Tea tree Oil
+8. Tea tree oil

 This is an essential oil tested positive for its antifungal and anti-inflammatory activity in vitro on topical application (10).
-So it is used for babies in a few communities, although recent research presented at ENDO 2018 (the Endocrine Society meet) that essential oils possess a diverse amount of chemicals and should be used with caution because some of these chemicals are potential endocrine disruptors (11).
+So it is used for babies in a few communities, although recent research presented at ENDO 2018 (the Endocrine Society meet) shows that essential oils possess a diverse amount of chemicals and should be used with caution because some of these chemicals are potential endocrine disruptors (11).

-9. Calendula Oil
+9. Calendula oil

 Calendula oil can be safely used after bath as it is known to have a soothing effect on the skin.
 It has anti-inflammatory properties that might be effective in treating diaper rashes, inflammatory skin lesions, and other skin issues (12).

-10. Castor Oil
+10. Castor oil

 The use of castor oil for baby massage is largely anecdotal.
 As the consistency of the oil is thick, it is generally used as pre-bath massage oil.
 If you are using it, be careful not to apply the oil around the eyes and mouth.
 Castor oil is also used for hair growth in babies.
 However, it is wise to use castor oil for babies after a pediatric consultation.